 .
 As a whole, the durability of the Fate seems to be solid, but the lugs are definitely something to keep in mind.

 In terms of protection, the Newton Fate does a solid job.
 The outsole once again comes into play here.
-The SHARC material is very strong and does a good job protecting the foot from impact from below.
+The SHARC material is very strong and does a good job at protecting the foot from impact from below.
 The upper also does a good job with protection.
-It primarily does this through its snug design with synthetic overlays, and its overall solid construction.
-Lastly the midsole comes in, offering protection via the EVA foam cushioning, and the forefoot plate.
-Overall, the Newton Fate offers solid protection, and should help protect from common grievances and issues that can be bothersome on runs.
+It primarily does this through its snug design with synthetic overlays and its overall solid construction.
+Lastly, the midsole comes in, offering protection via the EVA foam cushioning, and the forefoot plate.
+Overall, the Newton Fate offers solid protection and should help protect from common grievances and issues that can be bothersome on runs.

 Responsiveness refers to the capability of a shoe to return energy upon impact.
 Essentially, this is how a shoe feels and responds with every stride.
 The Newton Fate is fairly good in this respect due to several key features.
 The lugs, which are present on the outsole and midsole, beneath the toe area are big parts of this, as they increase the responsiveness of every step.
 The EVA foam in the midsole also contributes to this.
 EVA foam provides solid energy return, which is why it is a mainstay in running shoes, and it does so in the Fate as well.
 Overall, the responsiveness of the Newton Fate is a fairly strong aspect of the shoe in which it does well.